2014 Cash ISA Selections

 Plans which have the ability to mature early are often referred to as ‘kick out’ plans.
 Although they have a maximum term of five or six years, they also have the potential to mature at the end of each year, normally from year 2 onwards.

-The Kick Out Deposit plan from Investec will mature at the end of each year from year 2 onwards, provided the value of the FTSE 100 Index is higher than its value at the start of the plan (subject to averaging), even if this is by just a single point.
+The kick out plan from Investec will mature at the end of each year from year 2 onwards, provided the value of the FTSE 100 Index is higher than its value at the start of the plan (subject to averaging), even if this is by just a single point.
 If it is, the plan will end and provide a return of 4.25% for each year (not compounded) – that’s a potential 8.5% in just 2 years.
 If the Index is lower on all of these dates, you will only receive a return of your initial deposit at the end of the six year term.

 For those prepared to link their return to the performance of five FTSE 100 shares rather than the Index itself, Gilliat’s Deposit Kick Out offers even higher potential returns.
 The value of each share is taken at the start of the plan and if all five shares are at or above these levels at the end of each year (from year 2 onwards), you will receive your original capital back plus a 7.5% annual return (not compounded).